Ph.D. (Syracuse University, USA)

 “Raymond Williams: Materialist Approach to Culture, Literature, Media and Politics – The Critical Terrain of Marxism” in Modern Social Thinkers.
 Ed.
 Pradip Basu.
 Calcutta: Setu Publishing, 2012. pp. 319 – 336.

-• Indian anti-colonial nationalism and the production of Indian nation-space.
+• Indian anti-colonial nationalism and the production of the Indian nation-space.